micro-os-plus/eclipse-demo-projects/f0discovery-blinky-micro-os-plus/cube-mx/README.md

 CMSIS++ corrected this, by separating the startup code from the vectors; the implementation is split into two files, one system specific `startup.c` and one device specific `vectors_DEVICE.c`.

-With the vectors file not provided by the vendors, the creation script must do one more special trick to dynamically generate this file.
+With the vectors file not provided by the vendors, the creation script must do one more special trick and dynamically generate this file.
 The solution is to parse an existing assembly startup file and extract the list of handlers, then recreate the .c file.
-The code to do this magic is available in the `generate-helper.sh` script (don't ask what the regular expressions do).
+The code to do this magic is available in the `generate-helper.sh` script (just don't ask what those many regular expressions do!).